Miftah-Ebrahim/Miftah-Ebrahim/README.md

 <br/>

-## 🧬 MY ENGINEERING PHILOSOPHY
+## 🧬 ENGINEERING PHILOSOPHY

 > **"Data without action is just statistics.
 True value comes from intelligent automation."**

-I am a **Junior Full-Stack AI & Backend Developer** on a dedicated journey to become a **Problem Solver for Business Operations**.
+I am a **Junior Full-Stack AI & Backend Developer** on a journey to become a **Problem Solver for Business Operations**.

 My background is rooted in **Financial Machine Learning** and **Data Science**, where I learned to analyze the past.
 Now, I am actively expanding my capabilities to control the future.
 I am transitioning from building static models to architecting **Agentic Workflows**—systems that don't just predict outcomes but actively execute tasks, manage processes, and drive efficiency for businesses.

-I believe that the future of software lies in **Autonomous Agents** that can handle complex logic with reliability.
-I am currently building the infrastructure to make that happen, one commit at a time.

 <br/>

 <div align="center">

-## 🔄 THE EVOLUTION: CURRENT FOCUS
+## 🔄 THE EVOLUTION: CURRENT TRAJECTORY

-I am currently in the **Build & Scale** phase of my career, moving from Data Analysis to Full-Stack Engineering.
+I am currently in the **Build & Scale** phase, moving from Data Analysis to Full-Stack Engineering.

 <table width="100%">
   <tr>